 Your school is running every essay you submit through an AI detector.
 Turnitin, GPTZero, Originality, Copyleaks — by the start of the 2025-26 academic year, 87% of US universities and a growing share of high schools had at least one detector wired into their LMS.
-The detector runs before your professor reads the paper.
-The score arrives with the submission.
+The detector runs in parallel with the submission, so the score is available to instructors as soon as the assignment is turned in.

 That's fine when you used AI and got flagged for it.
 The problem is the false-positive rate.
 Multiple peer-reviewed studies in 2024 and 2025 found mainstream detectors flag 30–40% of human-written essays as AI — especially essays from non-native English speakers, neurodivergent students, and anyone who writes in a polished academic register.
 The pattern matches AI training data.
 The detector can't tell the difference.